ADOzog/go-port-scan/README.md

 Added Scan All fucntion (12-1-24)

 I am going into this project knowing that nmap does all of this and does it to a much greater degree, but this project will help me to understand what is going on at fundmental level.

+Adding some kind of database with this would help the user with the information they receive.
+I will have to see how I implement this feature.